Lana Wood: Career

-In her early career, Wood usually played in films in which Natalie appeared.
+In her early career, Wood usually performed in films in which Natalie appeared.
 Starting in the 1960s, her own career took off.
 After appearing on the short-lived drama series The Long, Hot Summer, she landed the role of Sandy Webber on the soap series Peyton Place.
 She played the role from 1966 to 1967.
 She turned down the Karen Black role in Easy Rider (1969), a decision she now cites as the worst mistake she has made in her career.
 She was cast as a Bond girl, Plenty O'Toole, in the James Bond film Diamonds Are Forever (1971).
 In 1970, Wood was approached by Hugh Hefner and she agreed to pose for Playboy.
 The Playboy pictures appeared in the April 1971 issue, along with Wood's poetry.

-Wood has more than 20 other films and over 300 television series to her credit, including The Fugitive, Bonanza, Mission: Impossible, Wild Wild West, Police Story, Starsky & Hutch, Nero Wolfe, Fantasy Island, and Capitol.
+Wood has more than 20 other films and over 300 television series episodes to her credit, including The Fugitive, Bonanza, Mission: Impossible, Wild Wild West, Police Story, Starsky & Hutch, Nero Wolfe, Fantasy Island, and Capitol.
 After appearing in the horror film Satan's Mistress (1982), she retired from acting, concentrating on her career as a producer, but since 2008 she has returned to acting in a number of low-budget films.
 Wood is a character in the Steve Alten book Meg: Hell's Aquarium (2009).

-She wrote a memoir, Natalie, A Memoir by Her Sister (1984), and another, Little Sister (2021), in which she claimed veteran actor Kirk Douglas sexually assaulted her sister Natalie when she was just 16.
+She has written two autobiographies, Natalie: A Memoir by Her Sister (1984) and Little Sister: My Investigation Into the Mysterious Death of Natalie Wood (2021), in which she claimed veteran actor Kirk Douglas sexually assaulted her sister Natalie when she was just 16.